thisismygitrepo/microtomlib/README.md

 ToML
 ==================================================================================

-All the codes in the folders: "BIM_solver", "DBIM_solver", "CSI_solver", "MR_CSI_solver" are written by Lei Guo, from School of ITEE, UQ
+All the codes in the folders: `BIM_solver`, "DBIM_solver", "CSI_solver", "MR_CSI_solver" are written by Lei Guo, from School of ITEE, UQ

 Email: l.guo3@uq.edu.au